San Francisco Festivals and Events in May

 Mission District, 415-206-0577

-Celebrating its 38th anniversary, this is San Francisco's version of Mardi Gras and one of the largest annual public events in the city.
+Celebrating its 40th anniversary, this is San Francisco's version of Mardi Gras and one of the largest annual public events in the city.
 It features exotic Carnaval dancers with a mixture of Latino, jazz, samba, Caribbean influences.
 Festive parade on Sunday morning draws upon a broad cultural pageantry.
+Find the best area to stay for San Francisco Carnaval.